grafeas/voucher/README.md

 ## Voucher Server, Subscriber, and Client

 This repository contains three tools:
-- [Voucher server](cmd/voucher_server/README.md): intended to run in your infrastructure to respond to CI/CD pipeline requests.
+- [Voucher Server](cmd/voucher_server/README.md): intended to run in your infrastructure to respond to CI/CD pipeline requests.
-- [Voucher subscriber](cmd/voucher_subscriber/README.md): intended to listen for pub/sub messages for image creations and automatically vouch images.
+- [Voucher Subscriber](cmd/voucher_subscriber/README.md): a program that accepts image creation pub/sub messages from GCR, and automatically vouches the images referenced in those messages.
+This program doesn't respond to any client requests.
-- [Voucher client](cmd/voucher_client/README.md): an example of a Voucher API client that you can use directly in your CI/CD pipeline or as a basis for your own code.
+- [Voucher Client](cmd/voucher_client/README.md): an example of a Voucher API client that you can use directly in your CI/CD pipeline or as a basis for your own code.
+The client connects to a Voucher Server.

 ## Contributing